 Yes, if you are licensed as an LMFT in another state with similar requirements, you may be eligible for licensure by credentials in Alaska.
-You must submit a notarized application package with the $350 application fee and the $1,250 initial licensure fee (as of September 2019).
-You must also submit the rules and regulations for LMFT licensure in any states where you are licensed to ensure you meet similar requirements.
+You must submit a notarized application package with the $350 application fee and the $1,250 initial licensure fee (as of February 2023).
+You must also submit the rules and regulations for LMFT licensure in any state where you are licensed to ensure you meet similar requirements.
 Refer to the application form for more information.

 Does the Board approve continuing education (CE) providers for licensure?